-Higgins was also a Blade reader according to Blade veteran Mike Bartell, who recalled in an article for the University of Toledo Alumni eMagazine:
+Higgins was also a Blade reader, according to Blade veteran Mike Bartell, who recalled her in a 2014 article for the University of Toledo Alumni eMagazine:

 We had a notorious bag lady who lived downtown named Elaine Higgins.
 She had issues, caused trouble downtown and I wrote a lot about Elaine.
 One of the things that would absolutely fascinate me is I would be walking down the street and Elaine would stop me.
 She would either compliment me on the article that I had written about her or be very critical of the article, but she was reading my stuff.

 Six years to the day after that fundraiser, Higgins died of cancer at the age of 66.
 It was front-page news the next day in The Blade.
 Her obituary filled in the blanks.

 During the war, she inspected Jeeps at Willys-Overland.
 Her husband was killed in action in April 1945 while serving with the U.S. Army in Germany.
 In the 1950s she was a barmaid and manager of the Lorelyn Ranch bar on Monroe St. near Sylvania Ave.

 Higgins lived with her father until just before he died in 1961 and lived periodically in mental institutions, being discharged for the last time in 1975.
 But living in apartments didn’t suit her.
 “It just got to be too much, honey,” she told a reporter.
 “I said, maybe if I go live downtown, things will be better.”